FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/key_value_format.md

 Columns that provide Key-Value information are often used in place of separate columns for enumerating data which would be inherently sparse and/or without predetermined keys.
 This consolidates related information and provides more consistency in the schema.
 Key-value pairs are also referred to as name-value pairs, attribute-value pairs, or field-value pairs.

 All key-value related columns defined in the FOCUS specification MUST follow the key-value formatting requirements listed below.
-These columns SHALL NOT contain nested elements.

 ## Attribute ID